kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Hackaday (LA, SF)
 - I did a couple of Matt's PCB workshops where we made fidget spinners did PCB soldering (SF)

+## Random Medical/ Study Abroad?
+- I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then through Banjul and Serrekunda working and living in a hospital where I worked in the pharmacy department dispensing pharmaceuticals, as well as vaccinating children in nearby villages.
+This was through a scholarship offered from Disney, in which I was one of two persons sent from my school.

 ## Tech
 - Intern at Autodesk (remote)
 - Intern at Apple (three months) (bay area)